-Although the cave is deemed uninhabitable by the living, 1/2 mile of the cave and corridor are now open to the public and deemed to be somewhat safe.
-Come out starting September 15th at 7:30PM and enter the all enclosed 1/2 mile of hell.
-Maybe you will make it out.
-Or then again maybe not…
+Although the cave has been deemed uninhabitable by the living, ½ mile of the cave is now open to the public and deemed to be somewhat safe.